Dirac231/BCHamming/Hamming/README.md

     """
 ```

-# How big are theese gates?
+# How big are these gates?

-Every gate returned by theese two functions has the `size` attribute, and tells how big the gate is
+Every gate returned by these two functions has the `size` attribute, which tells how big the gate is